tomasc/elasticsearch-model-mongoid_extensions/README.md

 #### Mapping

-The mapping will be altered, so that fields originally mapped as:
+The mapping will be altered, so that fields that would be originally mapped as:

 ```
 { 'field_1' => { 'type' => 'string' } }